Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "...That’s powerful," she said at last.
 "And you’re right, I think it’s important.
 So, how do you want to share it?"

-"Well… I’m not the only one."
+"Well...
+I’m not the only one."
 Derek reached inside his jacket and produced a folded sheet of printer paper which he handed over.
 "So I was thinking, what if I helped you write, like, a series or something?"

 Ava took the paper and unfolded it.
 She speed-read the short message printed on it and almost knocked over her wine. *"¡Carajo!"*

 "Yeah."

-"I…"
+"I..."

 "You’d be doing both of us a *huge* favor, Ava."